 Russet potatoes or sweet potatoes

 When I’m making baked potatoes or sweet potatoes for dinner, I’ll often throw in an extra one or two.
 The oven is already hot, and having a baked potato at the ready makes for a simple lunch option on its own, with a salad, or with chili.
+An air fryer baked potato is even faster!

 In addition to freezing my own homemade rice, I occasionally buy the packaged kind from Trader Joe’s that comes three bags to a pack.
 Take it out of the freezer before work, and it will be thawed by lunchtime.
 It also heats straight from frozen in a pan or microwave very quickly.
 (By the way, it’s great for making fried rice in a hurry too!)